Aypac/Arduino-TR-064-SOAP-Library/README.md

 If you still have question please don't hesistate to [open an issue here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new).
 If you made something cool with this library please provide it as an example.
 Please create a pull request (or, if you don't know how, [an issue](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues/new)) to do that.

-For details on the TR-064 protocol: my "simple" explanation](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki/How-does-the-TR-064-protocol-work%3F), the [definition](https://www.broadband-forum.org/technical/download/TR-064.pdf) and an official [description](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf)).
+For details on the TR-064 SOAP protocol: [my "simple" explanation](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki/How-does-the-TR-064-protocol-work%3F), the [definition](https://www.broadband-forum.org/technical/download/TR-064.pdf) and an official [description](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_TR-064_first_steps.pdf)).

 ## Installation and usage
-Simply go to `Tools → Manage Libraries...` in the Arduino IDE and search for `TR-064`.
+Simply go to `Tools → Manage Libraries...` in the Arduino IDE and search for `TR064`.
 Press install.
-The examples can then also be found in the IDE under `Examples → TR-064 SOAP Library`.
+The examples can then also be found in the IDE under `Examples → TR064`.

 Don't forget that you also need to [add the board you are using to the IDE](https://learn.adafruit.com/add-boards-arduino-v164/setup);
 <details><summary>Example board URLs</summary>